 Manage the Search Center in SharePoint Server

-Summary: Learn about pages that are created in a Search Center site in SharePoint Server 2016 and SharePoint Server 2013, and see articles about how to configure Web Parts.
+Summary: Learn about pages that are created in a Search Center site in SharePoint Server, and see articles about how to configure Web Parts.

+In a Search Center site, users get the classic search experience.
 When you create an Enterprise Search Center site collection as described in Create a Search Center site in SharePoint Server, SharePoint Server creates a default search home page and a default search results page.
-In addition, several pages known as search verticals are also created.
+In addition, several pages known as search verticals are created.
 Search verticals are customized for searching specific content, such as People, Conversations, and Videos, and they display search results that are filtered and formatted for a specific content type or class.

 The following pages are created in an Enterprise Search Center site collection:

 default.aspx: the home page for the Search Center, and the page where end-users enter their queries.

 results.aspx: the default search results page for the Search Center.
 It is also the search results page for the Everything search vertical.